 Supreme Court Finds Foreign Third Parties Can Force Arbitration

-WASHINGTON (CN) — The Supreme Court ruled unanimously Monday that an international compact does not prevent foreign companies from compelling arbitration when one of the parties in a dispute is not a signatory to the agreement.
+WASHINGTON (CN) — The Supreme Court ruled unanimously Monday that an international compact does not prevent foreign companies from compelling arbitration in the United States when they are not a signatory to an agreement.

 The tangled arbitration dispute concerns several U.S. and foreign countries and the requirements of the so-called New York Convention, an international pact that requires the United States and 159 other countries to enforce arbitration agreements struck between companies in other member states.